MrJSwotinsky/AP_Computer_Science_Principles/Unit_0_Digital_Information/Projects/Pixelated_Pic_Project/ Pixelated_Pic_Project_Due_Tue_Sept_26.md

 ## Part 5 - Generate A Digital Image Of Your Pixelated Pic

-Now that you have created a bitstring to represent the binary version of your pixelated pic, your next step is to generate a single bitstring to represent your pixelated pic in binary form!
-Follow the steps below to create the binary version of your pixelated pic:
+Now that you have created a bitstring to represent the binary version of your pixelated pic, your next step is to generate a digital image of your pixelated pic!
+Follow the steps below to create create a digital image of your pixelated pic.

 [Click here](https://github.com/MrJSwotinsky/AP_Computer_Science_Principles/blob/main/Unit_0_Digital_Information/Projects/Pixelated_Pic_Project/my_pixelated_pic0_Example.tif) to see an example of what you will be creating.